dany-fedorov/caught-object-report-json/README.md

 Compared to the method above, `caught-object-report-json` gives you the following benefits

-- Handles weird edge cases like `throw null` or when accessing property throws.
-Slap it on anything.
+- Handles weird edge cases like `throw null` or when accessing a property on the error throws.
+Just slap `caught-object-report-json` on anything.
-- Logs errors that happen producing JSON report (configurable).
-This might help with investigation if something goes horribly wrong with your system.
+- Logs errors that happen when producing JSON report (configurable).
+This means that even when `caught-object-report-json` fails to produce complete report, it will tell you why.
 - Handles nested errors
     1. `Object.getOwnPropertyNames(err)` will not apply to nested errors, but `caught-object-report-json` will process all found nested objects the same way.
-    2. Flattened nested errors are more suitable for processing than nested objects.
+    2. `caught-object-report-json` flattens nested errors.
+Array is more suitable for processing than nested object.
+For example, you can write a pseudocode search condition like this with JSONPath query - `$.children[:].constructor_name == "SyntaxError"`.
+It will search through all children in flattened array no matter how deeply nested.
+Same is not easily attainable for nested objects.
-- JSON format which is
+- Provides a JSON format which is
     1. Same for any object processed.
     2. Has metadata fields that hint into how it was produced (configurable).
     3. Has JSON Schema as source of truth about the format.